Power-off Shutdown and Power-loss Resumption

 M104 S{PLR.extruder.target-10} ; Set extruder temperature

-M109 S{PLR.extruder.target-10} ; Wait for extruder to reach set temperature
+M109 S{PLR.extruder.target-10} ; Wait for extruder to reach the set temperature

 G91 ; Relative coordinates